 Alright.
 You’ve chosen your method.
 Let’s take this bit by bit.
 Take this seriously.
 This is expensive coffee, so be exact.
 We’re brewing based on a 17 ounce cuppa joe yield, so you’ll have to divide or multiple or whatever if you have a different amount.

 Do not grind the coffee until you’re ready to use it.
 Since that moment is right now, grab that conical burr grinder and kitchen scale.
-Set the grinder to chop you up some coarse grounds.
-They should have the same size and consistency as kosher salt.
+Set your coffee grinder to a coarse setting.
+The grind should have the same size and consistency as kosher salt.

 Now, slowly add the grounds to the kitchen scale.
 We’re aiming for 1.1 oz.
 This also equates to two tablespoons and about a pinch if you have no other method of measurement.
 Once you’ve ground the amount of beans you need, store the rest inside a vacuum-seal container.